 And then they told us that there would be an impromptu Q&A session after the speech, for the contestants of the advanced category.
 The judges would ask questions, and we would have to answer on the spot.
 I started panicking, of course.
 I could handle casual conversations, but formal speech to a panel of judges, under such extreme stress, and without preparation beforehand?

 When we finally got to the advanced category, I was ready to puke.
 Literally.
-My stomach started churning, and I know I needed to get my nerves under control ASAP or I would throw up on the stage.
+My stomach started churning, and I knew I needed to get my nerves under control ASAP or I would throw up on the stage.
 I kept telling myself to calm down, but it wasn’t working.

 Somehow I found myself repeating that in my head while I marched slowly onto the stage to take my place under the spotlight.